 Shanbally estate is being re-established as a national landmark for traditional healing, through herbal and folk medicine in Ireland.
 Our ethos is ‘health through nature‘.

-We look forward to opening Shanbally House to the public in the Autumn of 2020.
+We look forward to reopening Shanbally House to the public in late 2020 depending on Coivd-19 restrictions.